nor-dovile/wallee_technical_tests/manual_woocommerce/TEST_CASES.md

 Test Case ID: TC-NAVIGATE-06
 Test Case Title: Verify Checkout Page Navigation (Cart Page)

+Priority: Critical
 Description: Ensure users can navigate to the checkout page from the cart page.
-Precondition: The user has one or more items in the cart.
+Precondition: The user should have at least one item in the cart and stay on the cart page.
 Test Data: -
 Test Steps:
     1. Click on the "Proceed to Checkout" button.